 - Third leading cause of cancer-related deaths in the United States

-- Five-year survival rate of just 7%
+- Highest mortality rate of any major cancer with a five-year survival rate of just 7%

 - No screening tests